Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 @section  OCCT_DOC_SECTION_5 Additional Resources

-More information about OCCT can be found at http://www.opencascade.com and http://dev.opencascade.org sites.
+More information about OCCT can be found at http://www.opencascade.com and <br> http://dev.opencascade.org sites.

-The information on formula syntax can be found at: http://en.wikipedia.org/wiki/Help:Displaying_a_formula
+The information on formula syntax can be found at: <br>
+http://en.wikipedia.org/wiki/Help:Displaying_a_formula

-More information on MarkDown and Doxygen syntax can be found at: http://www.stack.nl/~dimitri/doxygen/manual
+More information on MarkDown and Doxygen syntax can be found at: <br>
+http://www.stack.nl/~dimitri/doxygen/manual

 @section  OCCT_DM_SECTION_A Appendix 1: Document Syntax